 - Visiting areas of historical/cultural significance in Ireland to interact with academics, community groups, and agencies involved in governance, democracy and human rights

 Societies are related to our seven academic programs and offer a realm of activities outside of class.
 They can help you develop leadership skills, gain professional experience and network.

 Become a member of the Pre-Law Society to foster a culture of legal inquiry and critical thought processes in the academic community; members compete in moot court competitions and prepare for LSATs and law school.

-Be a part of the Agora Fellowship: a select group of students who discuss ideas and themes from renowned books in a regular forum led by Interim Vice-Provost Dr. George Bragues.
+Be a part of the Agora Fellowship: a select group of students who discuss ideas and themes from renowned books in a regular forum led by Dr. George Bragues.
 Built your extracurricular experience.
 Every year the Fellowship takes a trip related to their current topics; destinations have included Boston, Montreal, New York and Washington.

 Soka Education Research Centre on Global Citizenship

-Join the Soka Education Research Centre on Global Citizenship: a global undergraduate research project - the first of its kind in the world - led by Family and Community Social Services Program Head Dr. Paul Sherman.
+Join the Soka Education Research Centre on Global Citizenship: a global undergraduate research project - the first of its kind in the world - led by Community Social Services Program Head Dr. Paul Sherman.
 Explore how to nurture human potential and happiness for the greater benefit of humankind through the study of Soka (value-creating) education and global citizenship.
 Travel as a Research Associate to present results at professional symposiums.